Protection of state secrets

 - information regarding the structure and the location of structural units of intelligence and security services;

-- information regarding the structural units of the Ministry of the Interior, modus operandi of the intelligence and security services in case of exceptional circumstances, mass disorders or regarding special operations in the fight against organised crime;
+- information regarding the action plans of the structural units of the Ministry of the Interior and the intelligence and security services in case of exceptional circumstances, in case of mass riots or regarding special operations in the fight against organised crime;

 - information regarding the amount, location and holders (keepers) of national material reserves;

-- information regarding the storage and transportation of state currency and precious metal reserves;
+- information regarding the storage and transportation of state currency and bullion reserves;

 - information regarding the organisation of the protection, the security measures and technical equipment applied in order to ensure the dignitary protection;

 - information regarding the scientific research activity, discoveries, inventions important for national security, when carried out with state support;